 At the beginning of his junior year in the spring of 1964, Poulsen had his picture appear in the Los Angeles Times as part of a preview story on the Birmingham High team.
-The caption read: "Holding handfuls of bats while waiting their turn in the batting cage are two Birmingham High veterans, Ken Poulsen, left, and third baseman Dave Drysdale, both juniors."
-Poulsen moved to the outfield that year, as his Birmingham High team not only won the West Valley League title but also the Los Angeles city championship.
-In the title game on June 2 at Bovard Field, Birmingham defeated Grant High 2-0, as right fielder Poulsen went 0 for 3 batting out of the fifth spot in Coach Zuber's lineup.
+The caption read: "Holding handfuls of bats while waiting their turn in the batting cage are two Birmingham High veterans, Ken Poulsen, left, and third baseman Dave Drysdale, both juniors."2 Poulsen moved to the outfield that year, as his Birmingham High team not only won the West Valley League title but also the Los Angeles city championship.
+In the title game on June 2 at Bovard Field, Birmingham defeated Grant High 2-0, as right-fielder Poulsen went 0-for-3 batting out of the fifth spot in Coach Zuber's lineup.

 Although Poulsen wasn't the best player on his high school team, he was the highest draft choice in baseball's amateur draft in June of 1965 among high-school baseball players from the city of Los Angeles.
 His play on American Legion teams during the summer might have helped his draft stock.

 Because 1965 was the first year of baseball's amateur draft, Poulsen was unable to negotiate with major league teams or cop a big signing bonus like the $250,000 deal handed to Rich Reichardt in 1964.
 The Boston Red Sox saw major-league potential in Poulsen, and selected him in the third round (#45 overall) in the June 1965 amateur draft.
-Fellow high school teammate and top Los Angeles player Pete Lentine wasn't drafted until the 25th round (#477 overall); teammates Drysdale and Port weren't selected at all in the amateur draft.
+Fellow high school teammate and top Los Angeles player Pete Lentine wasn't drafted until the 25th round (#638 overall) by the Milwaukee Braves in 1965; teammates Drysdale and Port weren't selected at all in the amateur draft.

 Reflecting the vagaries of talent evaluation in 1965, Poulsen was selected ahead of many future major league stars in that year's amateur draft, including Andy Messersmith (#53), Ken Holtzman (#61), Stan Bahnsen (#68), and Graig Nettles (#74).
 The fifth round choice of the Red Sox in 1965 was Amos Otis (#95), who went on to a 17-year major-league career, mostly with the Kansas City Royals.
 Poulsen was selected not long after future Hall of Fame catcher Johnny Bench, who was taken in the second round (#36 overall).